areaDetector/ADEiger/docs/ADEiger/eiger.rst

       The resulting frame rate will be 1/AcquirePeriod.
   * - $(P)$(R)DataType_RBV
     - N.A
     - The data type of the image data.
-If AcquireTime results in less than 50Hz, this will have the value UInt16, otherwise UInt32.
+This depends both on the AcquirePeriod (frame rate) and the AcquireTime (exposure time).

-  * - $(P)$(R)DataType_RBV
+      - AcquireTime > 0.0066 ms: DataType_RBV=UInt32
-    - N.A
+      - AcquirePeriod <  .00045 (2200 frames/s): DataType_RBV=UInt8
-    - The data type of the image data.
-If AcquireTime results in less than 50Hz, this will have the value UInt16, otherwise UInt32.
+      - Neither of above conditions: DataType_RBV=UInt16
   * - $(P)$(R)TemperatureActual
     - detector/status/board_000/th0_temp
     - Reads the actual temperature of the detector.